aceeric/d2iq-poc/10-create-the-cluster.md

 ## Create the downstream cluster

 Specify the internal IP of control plane VM 1 for the control plane end point: `$d2iq_cp1`.
-No override secret is specified:
+No override secret is specified.
+Note - the timeout below is notional for an extremely slow environment:
 ```
 ./dkp create cluster preprovisioned\
   --cluster-name $CLUSTER_NAME\